-- was equal to the amount of cover shown on your cover summary on the date your cover started, - had a term the same as the term of the cover on the date cover started, - had a yearly interest rate equal to that shown in the additional features in your cover summary, and - had equal monthly repayments made between the date the cover started (as shown on your cover summary) and the date the claim became payable.
+- had a term the same as the term of the cover on the date cover started, - had a yearly interest rate equal to that shown in the additional features in your cover summary, and - had equal monthly repayments made between the date the cover started (as shown on your cover summary) and the date the claim became payable.

 As a result, the amount of cover will decrease each month for the remaining term of the cover.
 The amount of cover may not be enough to pay off the loan or mortgage if the interest rate of the loan or mortgage was different to the yearly interest rate shown in the additional features in your cover summary or the term is different.
+Although the amount of cover decreases, if you have guaranteed premiums the premium you pay will remain the same for the term of the cover.
+If you have reviewable premiums your premium may change following a review but this will not take into account the amount your cover has decreased to.
+You can find more information on reviewable premiums on page 27.